baltpeter/thesis-mobile-consent-dialogs/presentation/outline.md

         * in total, 785 apps (17.89 %) had one of the consent elements we detect

     * UpSet plot (drop tiny sets)
-        * later show top chart position
     * In total, we have detected at least one dark pattern in 347 of the 384 apps with a dialog (90.36 %).
 The share of dark patterns in dialogs is slightly higher on Android with 136 of 149 dialogs (91.28 %) compared to 211 of 235 (89.79 %) on iOS.
     * Not violations on their own!
 Only results in obtained consent being invalid.
 Actual violation if tracking based on that supposed consent.
     * We found that 328 of the 384 apps with a dialog (85.42 %) transmitted pseudonymous data in any of our runs.
 Further, 297 of the 347 apps with a detected dark pattern in their dialog (85.59 %) transmitted pseudonymous data in any of our runs.
 Taking that into consideration, we have identified that 77.34 % of the 384 detected dialogs failed to acquire valid consent for the tracking that they perform.
+* Validation
 * effect of user choices
     * interact with discovered buttons
     * to analyse transmitted data: as request data is often obfuscated and ridiculously nested, we use 26 adapters for common tracking endpoints (already cover more than 10% of all traffic!)
         * for everything else: indicator matching of honey data
 * user choice results
+    * 72.95 % of apps transmitted unique device ID without interaction
     * Even before interaction, 33.32 % of requests were identified as going to trackers according to Exodus, with 78.08 % of apps making at least one request to a tracker.
+    * fig of data types (explain pseudo and ano definition)
     * fig of most common trackers
-    * 72.95 % of apps transmitted unique device ID without interaction
-    * fig of data types (explain pseudo and ano definition)
     * fig of types vs. trackers

     * collected traffic for 330 apps (9,342 requests) after accepting, 28 apps (323 requests) after rejecting (due to the low number of dialogs which even _have_ a "reject" button we could click).
 Thus results for rejected runs not representative.